makersacademy/bowling-challenge/README.md

 ## My Approach

 - I started off making sure the model of the game worked.
-I initially started simple with one game object, then went far too deep down the OOP rabbit hole, so retraced back to an old commit and finalised from there.
+I initially started simple with one game object, then went far too deep down the OOP rabbit hole, with a WAY too complicated spagetti junction of SRP and forwarding.
+So retraced back to an old commit and finalised from there.
 - bowling.js has 4 main functions ``` enterBallScore(score) ```
 ```calculateTotalScore()```
 ```newGame()```